 When I get home late, I usually opt for an orange.
-Oranges are light and full of citrus goodness.posted almost 5 years ago
+Oranges are light and full of citrus goodness.posted about 5 years ago

-Had some yogurt with a handful of chocoltae cheerios mixed in :) It was tasty! lol I just found out apples have caffeine!posted almost 5 years ago
+Had some yogurt with a handful of chocoltae cheerios mixed in :) It was tasty! lol I just found out apples have caffeine!posted about 5 years ago

 I’m late on this, but definitely crackers & peanut butter are great!
 And it fills you up quick.posted over 4 years ago